WebAssembly/wasi-sdk/RELEASING.md

 1. Tag a commit with an annotated tag.
 Note that this must be an annotated tag, not a lightweight tag, so that `version.sh` can use it for calculating the package version (use `git show wasi-sdk-...` to show other tag messages).
+   Note that you may need to clear the repository cache to avoid problems with cached artifacts [^cache].

    ```shell script
    TAG=wasi-sdk-1